 Firewalls will help prevent unauthorized access to your servers from outside the network but it is important to install anti-virus software to protect your server within.
 If something does reach your server, your A/V software can block it internally and automatically.
 Anti-Virus software also helps protect your server from users accidentally (or purposely) downloading infected files.
-At Liquid Web we offer ESET File Security and Server Protection Packages for protecting your servers.
+At Liquid Web we offer Server Protection Packages for your servers.

 Train Employees on Proper Security Measures

 Hardware and software protection mean nothing if your employees are not following the correct procedures for handling data and sensitive information.
 Train your employees to be aware of possible phishing attempts, proper login procedures, and install antivirus software on individual workstations.
 Employees should be able to detect fraudulent or suspicious emails, attachments, and phone calls.
 Be sure employees know the proper procedures to authenticate clients and for handling logins between co-workers.